 - Email the .c2v file to firstname.lastname@example.org

-- Apply the response *.v2c file using the RUS-EWLicenseTool.exe
+- Apply the .v2c file sent in response using the RUS-EWLicenseTool.exe

-After successful installation, view the licensing environment locally on the server here: Sentinel Admin Control Center
+After successful installation, confirm the licensing environment installation locally on the server here: Sentinel Admin Control Center.

 Email the .c2v file to email@example.com.
 It is recommended to respond directly to the ClearEdge3D License Certificate email.
 A corresponding .v2c file will be sent back to you.

 On the same computer, open the RUS-EWLicenseTool.exe and navigate to the Apply License File section.
 Select the provided v2c file and click Apply Update:

 Verify that the license is active by navigating to Sentinel Admin Control Center.
 EdgeWise keys have the Vendor ID 91033.
 Ignore the license with the Key ID: 1025961344659692567.

 After activating the license, the license needs to be made accessible on the network.
 Start by navigating the Sentinel Admin Control Center: Network Configuration.
 Set the Network Visibility to All Network Adapters:

 License access can be controlled in the Access from Remote Clients section of the Sentinel Admin Control Center: Client Configuration.
 By default, any computer on the network can access the license.

 Ensure the Allow Access from Remote Clients is checked.
 There are a large variety of options for controlling access.
 This is a guide hosted by the local licensing environment: http://localhost:1947/_int_/ACC_help_config_remote_clients.html